matb/hexo-aws-deployment/README.md

     node node_modules/hexo-to-s3/bin/hexo-to-s3.js --bucket YOUR_BUCKET_NAME
 ```

+## Parameters
+### bucket
+Mandatory parameter that defines the upload target

+### region
+Optional, defines the region that is used for the upload.
+If this parameter is not set, hexo-to-s3 tries to read the environment variable AWS_DEFAULT_REGION.

 ## Configure your AWS account

 hexo-to-s3 uses the Amazon AWS SDK underneath.
 You can use the usual means to load credentials.
 More information can be found [here](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).